Is Addiction A Choice? How Addictions Start, And Why They Can Be Hard To Stop

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-Some believe drug addiction is a choice, while others believe addiction is a condition or mental disorder beyond one's control.
+Some believe drug addiction is a choice, while others believe alcohol and drug addiction is a disease, condition, or mental disorder beyond one's control.
 Each of these views may have some degree of validity to them.
 However, addiction and drug use is often an individual and personal experience.
 To understand addiction and whether it is a choice, it can be helpful to look at studies on this topic and the different types of dependency one can form.

-This article explores the impacts of taking drugs or addictive substances, why it can be difficult to stop, possible treatments, the benefits of receiving treatment, and major factors related to drug use, according to current research.
+This article explores the impacts of taking drugs or addictive substances, why it can be difficult to stop, possible drug and alcohol addiction treatments, the benefits of receiving treatment, and major factors related to drug use, according to current research.

 iStock/valentinrussanov